nbertamoni/LoRa_GNURadio/README.md

 - A transmission with sampling factor perpendicular signals

 BER.grc
-- A small demonstration of "Err measures" block on Bit Error Couting to make the proper bit error rate.
+- A small demonstration of "Err measures" block on Bit Error Couting to make the proper bit error rate

 Tx_Rx_gaussian_noise.grc
 - A transmission with gaussian noise added to the channel.

 Tx_Rx_transmission_amplitude.grc
 - A transmission showing clear signal amplitude.
-1,8pico pico as far as I can see
+1,8pico pico as far as I can see.

+Random_Message_Random_Delay.grc
+- Generate random sequence of bytes at random intervals, with random lenght.